whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Pervasive Predation Must End.md

 Julian Assange said how people learn to tolerate abuse: "Every time we witness an injustice and do not act, we train our character to be passive in its presence and thereby eventually lose all ability to defend ourselves and those we love."[xxx-assange quote]

 What qualities would people need to cultivate to have the strength to live in a healthy nation?
-And how are adults trained to tolerate living in an unhealthy nation with endless exploitation?
+And how are adults trained to tolerate living in an unhealthy nation with widespread exploitation?

 * _Low-integrity_: Every human has an urge to stand for what's right in solidarity with others, but this isn't allowed in unhealthy nations where people are expected to obey the law but not uphold it.
 When people learn to ignore injustice or feel helpless to stop it, life can seem meaningless, and low integrity becomes common.